BigCommerce vs Shopify: Pricing & Features Compared

 Every eCommerce platform is created unlike the next.
 On the level of your experience and comfort online, you may need an option that can modify the coding or one that is ready to launch directly out of the box.
 Shopify and BigCommerce are among the top two choices for the eCommerce development platform.

-Over 1 million stores use Shopify, while BigCommerce holds fourth place in the category of Top 1 Million Sites in Hosted Solution.
 If you are someone who has a small business, Shopify may look more appealing, but if you also have long-term plans for growth, BigCommerce might be more helpful—so, let us look at both platforms and compare their features and benefits.